justin-napolitano/blog-template/README.md

 # blog-template

-A Python-based template repository for managing technical blog posts with automated frontmatter generation and environment setup.
+A Python-based template repository designed to streamline the management of technical blog posts by automating frontmatter metadata generation and environment setup.

 ## Features

-- Automates metadata extraction and frontmatter creation for blog posts.
+- Automates extraction and generation of metadata for blog posts using OpenAI's API.
-- Supports environment initialization with dependencies like OpenAI API client and date utilities.
+- Supports environment initialization with dependencies including OpenAI SDK and date utilities.
-- Uses TOML frontmatter and Markdown for blog content.
+- Uses TOML frontmatter format combined with Markdown for blog content.

 ## Tech Stack

 - Python 3
 - OpenAI Python SDK
-- dateutil
+- python-dateutil
 - tomli-w (TOML writer)
-- dotenv for environment variable management
+- python-dotenv for environment variable management

 ## Getting Started